centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 #### Bug fixes

 - [Compatibility] Fixed the compatibility between Gorgone and MBI by adding the missing no-purge option in eventStatisticsBuilder and perfdataStatisticsBuilder scripts.
-- [Compatibility] Fixed an issue which prevent to rebuild MBI partial data.
+- [Compatibility] Fixed an issue preventing the rebuild of MBI partial data.

 #### Enhancements